thefinitemonkey/fend-maps-walkthrough/README.md

 # FEND Project 7 (Maps)

 ## Overview
 This is and end-to-end walkthrough of building Project 7 (Maps) in Udacity's Front End Nano-Degree program.
+There are seven branches that show, in order, the steps taken to complete this project.
 This project uses React along with some APIs and other external dependencies.
 Namely:

 * Google Maps
 * FourSquare
-* Font Awesome
+* Font Awesome for the hamburger icon
 * React Material-UI for the Drawer
 * google-maps-react for primary map display